Universe of The Legend of Zelda: Transition to 3D

 During development, the staff spent less time on developing the dungeons.
 According to Miyamoto: "Instead of mapping your way through a maze, I think what's more important is a sense of dread, a sense of pressure, and of course an opportunity for finding secrets and solving puzzles—we should be pursuing an emotional immediacy, the sense that you are really there".
 Hyrule and its characters in Ocarina of Time were depicted in an art style that drifted towards Western fantasy, although Miyamoto said there was no intentional replication of cultural elements from one specific country.
-Hyrule's fantasy characters were partially inspired by the American television series Twin Peaks.
-In an interview, Takashi Tezuka said he had used the series as inspiration when creating Link's Awakening: "After that, in The Legend of Zelda: Ocarina of Time and The Legend of Zelda: Majora's Mask, all kinds of suspicious characters appeared".
-Many assets and character models in the game were later reused for Majora's Mask, both for stylistic purposes and to save development time.